IABTechLab/uid2docs/docs/endpoints/post-token-refresh.md

 ---

 # POST /token/refresh
-Generate a new token for a user by specifying their refresh token issued by using the [POST /token/generate](post-token-generate.md) endpoint.
+Generate a new UID2 token by sending the corresponding unexpired refresh token, returned by the [POST /token/generate](post-token-generate.md) endpoint.

 Used by: This endpoint is used mainly by publishers.